testflows/TestFlows-WebSite/source/contact.md

 # GitHub

 {% html div class="text-center" %}
-Reach us on GitHub at https://github.com/testflows
-by leaving a comment, creating a feature or a bug fix request,
-or by submitting a pull-request with your improvements.
+Reach us on GitHub at https://github.com/testflows by leaving a comment, creating a feature or bug fix request, or submitting a pull-request with your improvements.
 {% endhtml %}

 ---